crazychenz/vinnie.work/website/static/misc/android-notes/2-initial-platform-inspect.md

 Using the above information, you can then research technical specifications and look out for technical repair manuals or other hard to find information about the internals of the phone.
 Getting a look at the inside of any device in the US can often be achived by looking up the device in the [FCC-ID Database](https://www.fcc.gov/oet/ea/fccid).
 The database will often restrict the public from viewing proprietary information, but includes images of the inside of the phone, which is great because you then don't have to break your device to see the inside immediately.

-The more identity specific information (MAC, IP, IMEI) is something that'll be critical to identifying the traffic to and from your phone when doing any network traffic analysis or looking for tracking of your device by an application.
+The more identity specific information (MAC, IP, IMEI) is something that'll be critical for identifying tracking information to and from your phone when doing any network traffic analysis or looking for tracking of your device by an application.

 ## Software Platform Details

 Our target application isn't just running on a hardware device, its running on a platform composed of a stack of software.
 That software may include Manufacturer user interface platform (e.g. One UI for Samsung).
 The platform will also have an Android Version, a baseband version, a kernel version, a build number, and depending on the device vendor, other information.
 Capture it all!

 You can often find something similar to "Software Info" in the Android's system settings.
-Many vendors have different Settings menu's layout so you'll have to find what matches for you by experimentation or documentation.
+Many vendors have different Settings menu layouts, so you'll have to find what matches for you by experimentation or documentation.
 On my Samsung it looks like the following for the software information:

 ![Software Information](./initial-platform-inspect/software-info-full.png)

 - The Android Version is what the vendor's system image is based on.
 Use this to determine general system compatibility and API support.
 That said, the Android version itself is independent of the Android SDK version.
-- The baseband version is the version of the firmware used in the modem of the device to communicate with the local mobile or celluar network.
+- The Baseband version is the version of the firmware used in the modem of the device to communicate with the local mobile network (i.e. cellular network).
 - Android is based on Linux, but it is a fork of Linux.
 The kernel version is Android's kernel version and generally we can use this to compare capabilities of the Linux kernel to capabilities in the Android kernel.
 Unfortunately, Google can choose to chage any configurations and change any aspect of the core kernel code that they like, so treat this as a hint in association with the vanilla Linux kernel.
 - The build number is a good identifier to keep track of.
 More importantly, if you tap on this field a bunch of times, you'll unlock developer mode on the phone.